DrDonk/unlocker/README.md

 # macOS Unlocker V4 for VMware Workstation

+> [!NOTE]
+> Doing some tidy up of the repo to make it more relevant in 2026.

 ## IMPORTANT: Security Update
 Please redownload the unlocker as VMware have [announced](https://www.vmware.com/security/advisories/VMSA-2023-0024.html) and fixed a vulnerability in